maproulette/maproulette3/README.md

 There are many different ways to contribute to MapRoulette!

-* Help [translating MapRoulette](https://www.transifex.com/osmlab/maproulette3/) into different languages.
+* Help [translating MapRoulette](https://www.transifex.com/osmlab/maproulette3/) or [the documentation](https://app.transifex.com/maproulette/mr-docs) into different languages.
 We already have more than 15 language communities!
-* Contribute to the [documentation](https://learn.maproulette.org).
-This site has [its own repository](https://github.com/maproulette/docs) as well.
+* Contribute to the [documentation](https://learn.maproulette.org), which has [its own repository](https://github.com/maproulette/docs).
 * Create a new issue in this repo if you encounter bugs in MapRoulette.
-* Join our [Community Meetings](https://hackmd.io/@mvexel/ByS7H0Mw9) on the first Tuesday of every month.
+* Join our [Slack Channel](https://osmus.slack.com/archives/C1QN12RS7) or our [Community Meetings](https://hackmd.io/@mvexel/ByS7H0Mw9) on the first Tuesday of every month.
 * If you're a developer (Scala, React), we'd love your help working on the future of MapRoulette.
 Please see [DEVELOPMENT.md](DEVELOPMENT.md) to get started.

 ### Connecting with the MapRoulette community